-Tom Parks, AIA, grew up in northern New York State, received a bachelor's degree in Philosophy at the University of Rochester and the Master of Architecture from the University of New Mexico.
+Tom Parks, AIA, grew up in northern New York State, received a bachelor's degree in philosophy at the University of Rochester and a Master of Architecture from the University of New Mexico.
 He continued his design education after graduate school working for Antoine Predock in Albuquerque and by touring Europe by bicycle.
 He settled in Boston in 1985 and worked for several Boston firms on projects ranging from Plimoth Plantation Visitors' Center to Boston Symphony Hall before founding his own architecture practice.
 He began his teaching career at the Boston Architectural Center (now College) in 1987, followed by 10 years at Wentworth Institute of Technology teaching at all levels in the undergraduate architecture program, including in the school's semester abroad program in France.
-He later served as Architecture Department Head.
+He later served as Architecture Department head.

-A licensed architect in Massachusetts and active member of the Boston Society of Architects, Tom lives car-less in Boston's South End with his pastry chef wife, Suzi, two cats and three bikes.
+A licensed architect in Massachusetts and active member of the Boston Society of Architects, Tom lives car-less in Boston's South End with his pastry chef wife, Suzi, two cats, and three bikes.